nmoschkin/KuCoin.NET/README.md

 All of the feeds except for order book feeds implement the __IObservable<T>__ pattern.

-The sample app starts multiple Level3Direct feeds (either the top n feeds by volume that you select, or a list of feeds separated by commas.)
+The sample app starts multiple Level3Direct feeds (user provided: either the top _n_ feeds by 24-hr volume, or a list of feeds separated by commas.)

 _(You can change this in Program.cs.)_